- That’s the Way It’s Got to Be – The Poets

 Warning Sign is a very highly strung song.
 It starts with Chris Frantz knocking out a few bars on drums, Tania Weymouth then embarks on a wandering groove, David Byrne’s guitar gradually chimes in before Jerry Harrison joins on second guitar, and then BAM! – Byrne mutates his instrument into a discordant siren, demands we admire his hairdo and tells us that he’s ‘got money now’.
 It could be a comment on how wealth corrupts the individual, but I can’t be sure.

-I used to watch more movies in those pre-internet days.
-The film Lost in Translation seemed to divide people, and I was very keen.
+I used to watch more movies in those pre-internet days, such as Lost in Translation.
 If I had been connected to the internet then I probably would have downloaded City Girl, but instead I had to buy the film’s soundtrack, and did so for this song alone.
 When it came to including it on Aka ‘Devil in Disguise’ I was unable to physically dissociate it from Intro/Tokyo, a segment of ambient sound that wouldn’t feel out of place on the second side of “Heroes” by David Bowie.
 This turned out to be not such a bad thing, providing a dissonant bridge across from the relative clarity of Insight to the melodic oddness and distorted guitar of City Girl.
 It’s a song that doesn’t really resolve itself.
 The same chord cycle just repeats itself four times, without any real regard for what might be a verse or a chorus, except each time the tempo is increased slightly.
 I could listen to it all day.

 For my birthday, the Wilkinsons very kindly gifted me The Fall: The Complete Peel Sessions 1978–2004.
 The Fall was known to be 'my' group.
 In truth, I hadn’t listened to them much over the last five or so years and hadn’t bought any of their records for longer than that, but I welcomed the prospect of reacquainting myself with the world of Mark E Smith.
-These Peel Session tracks would proceed to form the backbone of the ‘Best of The Fall, Part 1’ playlist I subsequently compiled, and would ultimately prompt me to buy a few of the albums I’d never got around to buying the first time around.
+These Peel Session tracks would proceed to form the backbone of the ‘Best of The Fall’ playlist I subsequently compiled, and prompted me to purchase a few of the earlier albums that had previously escaped my attention.
 For the time being, Cruiser’s Creek features here.

 Comet Gain are another by-product of the compilation the chap who introduced me to Sarah Records put together.
 The song Record Collection tells of not being able to listen to certain records because they remind the protagonist of his ex.
 Sarah Records guy and I have a shared appreciation of many musical moments: the sudden shift from Gbm to D in Marbles by the Tindersticks; the strained harmonies in Solace by The Sea Urchins; Arthur Lee pleading that, “we’re all normal and we want our freedom,” towards the end of Love’s The Red Telephone.
 On the other hand, whereas I’m very interested in rhythm, Sarah Records guy is all about melody – he has no time for The Fall and prefers a good tune.
 If there’s a space where we meet in the middle, Comet Gain occupy it.
 He took me to see them at The Water Rats in King’s Cross at the beginning of the year, and I understood perfectly.